vjvijayg/Log_Analysis/README.md

 # Udacity Log_Analysis
 Udacity log analysis project is to build an internal reporting tool that will analyze information from the newspaper database to discover what kind of articles the site's readers like.
+Source code can be found [here](https://github.com/vjvijayg/Log_Analysis)

 ## Installation and Setup:
 1. Install [Vagrant](https://www.vagrantup.com/) and [Virtual Box](https://www.virtualbox.org/wiki/Downloads)